Authentication & Signer Management

 Display QR code for desktop users or deep link for mobile users.Step 11: Store Signers

 Once approved, store the signers in appropriate storage.
-Frontend Flow (LocalStorage):State Management & Storage
+Webapp flow (LocalStorage):State Management & Storage

 Security & Configuration